NikhilKant10/CA_predictive_model/README.md

 ## Data Overview

 ### Data Sources
 The analysis uses a combination of wildfire, climate, and vegetation datasets for the regions of focus: California, Amazon, and Queensland.
+The datasets were sourced from NASA's official website.

 ## Wildfire Data:
 Date and time of wildfire ignition and containment.